hpc/mpifileutils/DAOS-Support.md

 ## DAOS POSIX Data Movement Examples with dsync

 The usage for dsync is similar to the usage for dcp.
 The source and destination can be DAOS, POSIX, or UNS paths.
-However, dsync currently only supports POSIX-type DAOS containers.

 #### Example One